 The Fragile Crescent

-I am co-investigator on this AHRC funded project with Prof. Danny Donoghue, Geography and PI Prof. Tony Wilkinson.
+I was co-investigator on this AHRC funded project with Prof. Danny Donoghue, Geography and PI Prof. Tony Wilkinson.
 The project uses satellite imagery, GIS and archaeological survey data to chart long-term changes in settlement, land-use and social organization across northern Mesopotamia, and northern and western Syria during the Bronze Age (ca. 3500-1000 BC).
 Papers arising from work funded by the AHRC and Leverhulme Trust have appeared in Levant, Journal of World Prehistory, Quaternary International, PLos ONE and Quaternary Science Reviews.

 The nature of early complex societies

 Most of the language employed to discuss social and economic complexity in the Ancient Near East draws upon concepts relevant to the developed urban societies of ancient Mesopotamia.
 These terms tend, however, play down the diversity of developmental sequences elsewhere in the Middle East, such as western Syria and Palestine.
-These issues are being explored through the analysis and publication of 4th-3rd millennium BC sequences at two sites located in classic ‘lowland basin’ settings, Tell esh-Shuna in the north Jordan Valley and Tell Nebi Mend in the Orontes Valley and Tell Koubba on the Lebanese littoral.
-Work to date suggests that while neither region conforms to models of settlement and economic organization apparent in “Greater Mesopotamia”, there were very clear differences between developments in the two valley systems.
-Thus the notion of “diverse routes to complexity” may provide a valuable corrective to traditional interpretations.
+These issues are being explored through the analysis and publication of 4th-3rd millennium BC sequences at three sites located in classic ‘lowland basin’ settings, Tell esh-Shuna in the north Jordan Valley, Tell Nebi Mend in the Orontes Valley and Tell Koubba on the Lebanese littoral.
+Work to date suggests that while none of these regions conforms to models of settlement and economic organization apparent in “Greater Mesopotamia”, there remain very clear differences in the specific pathways to complexity taken in the three regions.
+Thus the notion of “diverse routes to complexity” may provide a valuable corrective to traditional Mesopotamia-centric interpretations.

-A new dimension has been added to this research by my involvement since 2012 in the Invisible Dead Project (Templeton Foundation).
+A new dimension has been added to this research by my involvement as co-I in the Invisible Dead Project (Templeton Foundation).
 The project seeks to examine long term patterns in burial data from the Levant from the Ceramic Neolithic to the coming of Christianity, and to begin to ask the ‘big’ questions that are often lost among the detail of studies centred-upon individual sites, regions or periods.
 A paper was recently published in Journal of Archaeological Method and Theory (2016) and an edited volume arising from the project conference (summer 2014), is forthcoming.

-Research Students who have recently been awarded their doctorates in the last five yerars include:
+Research Students who have been awarded their doctorates in the last five yerars include: